microsoftarchive/data-pipeline/docs/problem-set/TacklingProblemSet.md

 - [Performance] How long do individual messages take to process, and what is their result (success, threw error, timed out)?
 How long does each message type or category take to process (latency), average, min, max and standard deviation (are there highly inconsistent processing times indicative of contention)?
 - [Diagnostics] For a given incoming message, which components have touched the message, what did they do, what happened, what went wrong?

 All of this starts from granular logging in the dispatcher of each message's execution time, context and result (errors), along with carrying a message or activity identifier through processing.
-Let's start by looking at an approach to logging execution time (this uses the CSF ILogger TODO, and we'll port this over to using SLAB in the near future, but that's a configuration change, and won't code ripple).
+Let's start by looking at an approach to logging execution time (this uses the [CSF ILogger](http://social.technet.microsoft.com/wiki/contents/articles/18468.telemetry-application-instrumentation.aspx), and we'll port this over to using SLAB in the near future, but that's a configuration change, and won't code ripple).

 ````C#
 protected async Task ProcessMessageWrapper(Guid activityId,